Imagine that you manage a small web site, which consists of several static HTML pages. At the bottom of each page, there is a copyright notice:

 This tutorial will take about 5 minutes.
 After completing it, you will be able to use Aba for simple day-to-day tasks.

-If you chose not to copy tutorial files during installation, please reinstall the program.
+If you chose not to copy tutorial files during the installation, please reinstall the program.

 Step 2.
 Type

 2011.
-The program will immediately start to search your files as you type the digits.
-In some cases, you even don't have to type the whole word: the first few letters are enough.
-But now, enter all four digits.
+The program will immediately start to search in your files as you type the digits.
+In some cases, you don't even have to type the whole word: the first few letters are enough.
+But now, please enter all four digits.

-Switch to Search tab.
+Switch to the Search tab.
 The results pane lists all occurrences of

 2011 in the chosen folder.
 If you click any of the occurrences, you will see the phrase in context.